 All Awards under the 2018 MIP were subject to the achievement of a minimum Plan Year adjusted EBITDA target (the "EBITDA Target") for the Company's supply chain business.
 Under the terms of the 2018 MIP, Awards to Participants who were direct employees of the Company ("Corporate Participants") and to employees of the Company's business units (the "Business Unit Participants"), would be determined based on the achievement of certain performance targets and only after EBITDA Target was been achieved.
 For Corporate Participants, provided the EBITDA Target was achieved or exceeded, Awards would have been determined based on the following performance target components: (a) 50% of the Award would be based on achievement of the EBITDA Target, (b) 35% of the Award based on year-over-year revenue growth as defined (c) 15% of the Award based on the Participant's implementation of defined objectives in support of the Company's strategic plan.
-For Business Unit Participants, provided the EBITDA Target was achieved or exceeded, Awards would have been determined based on the following performance target components: (a) 25% of the Award based on the achievement of the EBITDA Target (b) 35% of the Award based on the business unit's Operating Income as defined (c) 25% of the Award based on the Participant's implementation of their defined objectives in support of the Company's strategic plan, and (d) 15% of the Award based on the business unit's cash conversion cycle as defined.
-Awards, if any, would have been subject to meeting minimum or greater performance results, audited financial results and the approval of the Company's Chief Executive Officer.
+For Business Unit Participants, provided the EBITDA Target was achieved or exceeded, Awards would have been determined based on the following performance target components: (a) 25% of the Award based on the achievement of the EBITDA Target (b) 35% of the Award based on the following performance target components: (a) 25% of the Award based on the achievement of the EBITDA Target (b) 35% of the Award based on the participant's implementation of their defined objectives in support of the Company's strategic plan, and (d) 15% of the Award based on the Participant's implementation of their defined objectives in support of the Company's strategic plan, and (d) 15% of the Award based on the Company's Chief Executive Officer.
 The Compensation Committee was responsible for approving Awards to the Chief Executive Officer and his direct management reports.